Palette

 Tools: Figma, Adobe, Dall-E

-How might we minimize the manual effort involved in communication and file sharing to reduce redundancy and errors while promoting growth and success?
+How can we streamline communication and file sharing to eliminate redundancy and errors while fostering success?

-Overwhelming communication channels lead to lost information, artwork, and staff burnout.
+This communication overload results in lost information, misplaced artwork, and staff burnout.

 Palette will facilitate ease of communication and information sharing between art professionals.
 By consolidating the process, staff and artists can focus on what matters most: creating, advocating, and selling.
 Ultimately, a smooth operation will facilitate greater success for the galleries and the artists they represent.

-Why hasn’t the art industry built a platform to streamline this system?
+Why hasn’t the art industry built a platform to streamline this system yet?

-HYPOTHESIS: An app designed for gallerists and artists to address redundancy and communication flow will reduce errors, increase productivity, and reduce staff burnout.
+Hypothesis: An app connecting gallerists and artists will reduce redundancy, boost productivity, and decrease burnout.

 Interview Objectives